arcanis/clipanion/README.md

     .runExit(process.argv0, process.argv.slice(2));
 ```

+## Standard options

+Two options are standard and work without any interaction from your part:

+  - `-h,--help` will automatically print the help, also available as `.usage()`
+  - `-c,--config` will load a JSON file and use it as input once the command line has been fully read

+It's not possible to disable them at the time.

 ## Patterns

 Concierge automatically deduces command definitions from what we call patterns.
 A pattern syntax is as follow: